 Other Seditionaries T-shirt designs hint at the direction in which Westwood's tastes would develop.
 Her 'nippled' T-shirt uses bunched fabric as a way of clothing yet unclothing the body, demonstrating a form of provocation that is more cheeky than aggressive.
 Many of the items sold at Seditionaries were worn by members of the Sex Pistols (1975 – 78), the punk group McLaren had brought together to exploit what he saw as youth culture's readiness for a protest-based band.

 The break up of the Sex Pistols and punk's rapid absorption into the mainstream left Westwood feeling disillusioned.
-Turning 40, and with a new interest in high culture, she felt drawn to more subtle means of subverting the establishment, and began to look for different versions of an outsider aesthetic.
+Turning 40, and with a new interest in 'high' culture, she felt drawn to more subtle means of subverting the establishment, and began to look for different versions of an outsider aesthetic.
 Her and McLaren's next collection, and the first they took to the catwalk, was Pirate (Autumn/Winter 1981).
-With clothes that evoked an age of highwaymen, dandies and buccaneers, the collection was named for its 'plundering of ideas and colours' from the past.
-It featured jackets and sashes printed in boldly geometric African-style patterns, loose-bottomed, wide-striped Bucaneer trousers, and oversized shirts worn with draped sashes.
+With clothes that evoked what has often been described as an "age of highwaymen, dandies and buccaneers", the collection was named for its "plundering of ideas and colours from other places and periods".
+It featured loose-bottomed, wide-striped Bucaneer trousers, and oversized shirts worn with draped sashes.
 Partly inspired by Westwood's interest in silhouettes and portrait paintings of the 17th and 18th century, what became known as the 'New Romantic' look was hugely influential, and filtered quickly through to the mainstream via some of the era's leading musical acts.